Assignment of Cases

 Responsibility of the Trial Judge

 The judge to whom the case is assigned shall actively manage the case by utilizing those case management tools that will, for the particular case, provide an efficient, cost effective, timely, and fair resolution of the case.
 The judge to whom the case is assigned is responsible for all motions involving the case, including discovery.
-However, matters relating to the selection of a jury may be handled by the Calendar Control Judge of the Civil Division.
+However, matters relating to jury trials may be handled by the Calendar Control Judge/Calendar Control Office of the Civil Division at the discretion of the Calendar Control Judge and the assigned judge.

 NOTE: The scheduling procedures and motions practice for cases assigned to the Commerce and Complex Litigation Center may be addressed in an initial order of court or in email correspondence with the assigned judge’s staff.